shaloo/docs.arcana/docs/troubleshooting.md

 {% include "./text-snippets/warn_config_wallet_ui.md" %}

-### Registered app does not show up in 'Manage Apps' screen on the Developer Dashboard
+### Registered app does not show up in the 'Manage Apps' screen on the Developer Dashboard

 After logging into the Arcana Developer Dashboard, you should see any registered apps in previous sessions in the 'Manage Apps' dashboard screens.
 There is one card per registered application.